rosell-dk/webp-express/README.txt

 == Changelog ==

+= 0.25.10 =
+(released 15 December 2025)
+* Security fix: Config file was exposed on systems running on NGINX.
+Herr Patrick Müller from Switzerland for creating the patch as well as Rune Philosof from Denmark for improving it.
+Sorry for slacking on the maintenance.
+There are good reasons for this, but I can and will do better in the future

 = 0.25.9 =
 (released 7 April 2024)
 * Bugfix: Fixed ewww conversion method after ewww API change